-4 Beauty Recipes for DIY Christmas Gifts
+4 Beauty Recipes for Christmas Gifts

 I’ll let you all in on a little secret, I love Christmas!

 My only regret is that the season never lasts very long.
 My Aunt Val, whom I am very close with, has a saying: “You know those four weeks between Thanksgiving and Christmas?
 There’s really only one week!”
-And every year it seems more and more true.
+And every year it seems truer.
 I set out making DIY Christmas gifts I know people will love from the herbs that I grow, only to run out of time year after year.
 So I had to come up with some natural ideas that don’t take long to cure or sit, things that would be ready right away to give as gifts.

 Candy Cane Bath Crystals

 These peppermint-vanilla bath crystals are wonderful to use when soaking in a tub, but they also make a luxurious foot soak when dissolved in a basin of warm water.